top of page

 KS1 - History through Toys

-This specially develop full-day workshop for KS1 covers key aspects of the national curriculum for history at Key Stage 1 – History through Toys.
+This specially develop one-day workshop for KS1 explores covers key aspects of the national curriculum for history at Key Stage 1 – History through Toys.

-Through different engaging sessions exploring different facets of the curriculum, your pupils will learn about and compare the different toys from past times with today, looking at materials, construction, and movement.
+Your pupils will learn about the toys from the past compared with today, looking at materials, construction, and movement.
 The sessions combine interactive exploration with handling and play to ensure high levels of learning and engagement.

-The day continues with an exploration of how history and toys have changed within living memory by looking at vintage TV programmes, such as Muffin the Mule, and the toys they inspired.
-The children will compare vintage original and new versions of TV inspired toys that have been revisited in recent times.
+We continue with an exploration of how toys have changed within living memory by looking at vintage TV programmes, such as Muffin the Mule, and the toys they inspired.
+The children will compare vintage original and new versions of TV inspired toys that have been revisited in recent times, and sort toys and observe how they have evolved through history.
 The session includes making simple stick puppets and playing with vintage handheld puppets.

-Building a timeline from Victorian times to present day, the children will also look at the way in which dolls have evolved, from early rag dolls made by hand from left over fabrics, to today’s modern dolls that have evolved to represent babies in hyper-realistic ways.
+Next, we build a timeline from Victorian times to the present day, by looking at how dolls have evolved from simple rag dolls made by hand from left over fabrics, to modern representions of babies in hyper realistic ways.

-They will consider how the eyes, limbs and features have changed, the materials used, and way construction developed from hand made to mass production.
+Children will consider how dolls features have changed, the materials used, and the way construction developed from hand made to mass production.

-The Moving Toys session asks children to consider how toys moved before batteries and computer chips.
+The Moving Toys session asks children to consider how toys moved before batteries and computer chips, observing a wide variety of clockwork toys, and seeing how they moved.

-We examine a wide variety of colourful clockwork tin toys, discussing how they moved.
-These include a clockwork elephant, fair ground ride and other wonderful mechanical toys.
+These include a clockwork elephant, fair ground ride and other wonderful and colourful mechanical tin toys.

 How Much Is A Visit?